Certified Healthcare Provider Continuity Professional (CHPCP)Apply for Certification

-- Possess at least two years of significant, practical experience in five of the subject areas of the Professional Practices for Business Continuity Management.
+- Possess at least two years of significant, practical experience.

 - Pass the Healthcare Examination with a minimum score of 75%.

-- Subject Area #5: Emergency Preparedness and Response.
+- Subject Area 6: Plan Development and Implementation

-Applicants must provide the names and contact information for at least two individuals who can document your experience in each subject area.
+Applicants must provide the names and contact information of at least two individuals who can document their experience in each subject area.
 The total number of references you provide can be as few as two (if both references can attest to all your required subject areas), or many more (if different references are provided for each of your required subject areas).
-Additional references may be provided to save processing time in case, if the first two references cannot provide verification from the first two.
+Additional references may be provided to save processing time in case; if the first two references cannot provide verification from the first two.

 Important Note: This entire process can take several weeks.
 DRI International contacts all applicants upon approval.
 Once approved, professional certification status and recertification period documents are provided.
 If you are not approved and wish to re-apply, contact the Certification Department for additional information on how to re-apply.